formkit/docs-content/inputs/week.md

 select a week.

 <callout type="danger" label="Compatibility warning">
-Month inputs are not currently supported in FireFox or Safari.
+Week inputs are not currently supported in FireFox or Safari.
 </callout>

 <example